00ramsey00/Final_Project/README.md

 Data will appear in `data/` folder.

-Optional: To adjust the sleep time between google requests for the Pytrends Homes for Sales function, input:
+Optional: To adjust the sleep time between google requests, input:

 ```
 python tests.py --load --sleep 15
 ```

 Note: Min time 1 second, max 50 seconds.
 The program sleeps twice during the Google Trends pull.

-Note: This can also be adjusted in the `tests.py` file
+Note: This can also be adjusted in the `config.py` file